MSeidelFed/KineticMSI/USAGE.md

   *Millard, P., Delépine, B., Guionnet, M., Heuillet, M., Bellvert, F., Létisse, F., and Wren, J. (2019).
 IsoCor: Isotope correction for high-resolution MS labeling experiments.
 Bioinformatics 35:4484–4487.*

-which correct the endogenous metabolite or peptide pools for the natural isotopic abundance (NIA) according to the chemical formula before calculating via a simple A0 to An division.
-The IsoCorrectoR is used in R to obtain percentages of enrichment of any molecular species, and the IsoCor is used in python to obtain equvalent percentages of enrichment and NIA correction of molecular species.
+The procedures correct the endogenous metabolite or peptide pools for the natural isotopic abundance (NIA) according to the chemical formula before calculating via a simple A0 to An division.
+The IsoCorrectoR can be used and the IsoCor in python to obtain equivalent percentages of enrichment and NIA correction of molecular species with cross validation from both platforms.

 ### IsoCorrectoR workflow
 IsoCorrectoR has been installed and used according to the instructions provided upon releasing of the package in BioConductor (https://www.bioconductor.org/packages/release/bioc/html/IsoCorrectoR.html) as follows: